-The vast majority of average import duties for Russian product does not exceed 5%.
-However, Japan uses prohibitive or close to it tariffs for such headings as:
+The vast majority of average import duties for Russian products do not exceed 5%.
+However, Japan uses prohibitive or close to it tariffs for a variety of products (see Table 4).

 Table 4.
 The biggest Japanese import duties (at headings level)